Famous mentalists and how they became famous mentalism performers

 Bavli is also an entrepreneur and owns an entertainment company 'Master of the Mind,' which is based in Fort Lauderdale.

 Guy Bavli started performing his mind reading act when he was still in the Israeli army.
-It was in 2002 that he moved to America when he became interested in mentalism and illusions.
+It was in 2002 that he moved to America.
+It was at this point in his career when he became interested in mentalism and illusions.
 However, he started performing even earlier than that, and it was at the age of just five he was already performing in front of audiences.

 He was very much influenced by Uri Geller (see below), a fellow Israeli and performing mentalist.

-One of his TV appearances included a heart stopping show when he performed a similar show to Derren Brown's, which was a Russian Roulette type demonstration using eight jars of hydrochloric acid.
+One of his TV appearances included a heart stopping show when he performed a similar show to Derren Brown's.
+This performance included a Russian Roulette type demonstration using eight jars of hydrochloric acid.

 He is known to perform spoon bending like his fellow Israeli Uri.